 On 75 hectares of the estate, the existing forests have remained untouched, and are home to wild boar, badgers, foxes and rabbits.
 Turtles and otters inhabit the banks of the property’s Tortoise Creek.
-And in the nearby fields pheasants still roam freely.
+In the nearby fields, pheasants still roam freely.

-The estate is located at the western foot of the Gassan hill on the peninsula of Saint-Tropez.
-The sun-drenches the soil, the sea air bathes the grapes with moisture, and imbues them with a unique taste and aroma.
+Located at the western foot of the Gassin hill, on the peninsula of Saint-Tropez, the sun-drenched soil combined with the sea air gives the grapes a taste like no other.

 24 hectares of vineyards are divided into Côtes de Provence and IGP.
 All plots comply with BIO certification and are cultivated without the use of pesticides and herbicides.

 For Côtes de Provence, the following varieties are grown: Vermentino (also known as Rolle), Grenache noir, Cinsault, Syrah and Tibouren.
 The quantity and the quality of these grape varieties is strictly governed by the rules of the Côtes de Provence.

 In the IGP section, the following varieties were planted: Vermentino, Viognier, Grenache noir, Cinsault, Tibouren, Merlot, and Mourvèdre.